RuochaoYan/a-plagiarism-detector/README.md

   ProcessController& saveSummary(const FileProcessor &f1, const FileProcessor &f2, const FileProcessor &f3);
 ```

 These methods setup multiple instances of the FileProcessor class, which do the real work in this assignment.
 It's worth taking a look at how these are setup.
 You might find it interesting how ProcessController manages process control.
 You will probably not need to make any changes to these methods.
+However, you may want to follow a similar pattern in the FileProcessor class, to handle the various tasks required by this assignment.

 #### FileProcessor
 This class is where you'll write code to complete the tasks in this assignment.
 This file is mostly empty, waiting for your code.
 As the `ProcessController` runs, it will call `FileProcessor::run()` where your code is expected to take over.
 If you haven't written object-oriented code before, this may seem confusing at first.
 Don't worry.
 It's easier that it may seem, and we'll cover objects and patterns in great detail this term.